Stratiz/Eden/README.md

 4. In studio, create a folder under `StarterPlayer -> StarterPlayerScripts` called "ClientModules", this folder is where you will put all of your client code **modules**.

 5. In the studio, create a folder under `ReplicatedStorage` called "SharedModules", this folder is where you will put all of your code that needs to be shared between the client and server.

+6. In studio, copy and paste the contents of `Eden.lua` into a ModuleScript called "Eden" under "SharedModules" folder in `ReplicatedStorage`

+7. In studio, copy and paste the contents of `Eden.config.lua` into a ModuleScript called "EdenConfig" under the "Eden" module in "SharedModules"

-6. In studio, copy and paste the contents of `ServerLoader.server.lua` into a Script called "ServerLoader" directly under `ServerScriptService`
+8. In studio, copy and paste the contents of `ServerLoader.server.lua` into a Script called "ServerLoader" directly under `ServerScriptService`

-7. In studio, copy and paste the contents of `ClientLoader.client.lua` into a Script called "ClientLoader" directly under `ReplicatedFirst`
+9. In studio, copy and paste the contents of `ClientLoader.client.lua` into a Script called "ClientLoader" directly under `ReplicatedFirst`

-8. Done!
+10. Done!

 </details>